 Iconic for their short legs and elongated bodies, Welsh Corgis have quietly amassed a cult following on the web.
-But with such an odd shape and stature, it really makes you wonder, what were Corgis bred for?
+But with such an unusual shape and short stature, it really makes you wonder what these dogs were meant to do.

-Believe it or not, both the Pembroke and Cardigan Welsh Corgis were bred to herd livestock.
-Shocking, yet true.
-They’re known as “heelers” because they herd cattle by nipping at the heels of the animal.
-But today, they’re much more than that.
+So, what were Corgis bred for?
+Both Pembroke and Cardigan Welsh Corgis were bred to herd livestock – herding everything from ducks to sheep and cattle.
+Corgis are known as “heelers” because they herd cattle by nipping at the heels of the animal.
+However, most Corgis are simply family companions today.

-Let’s examine why this funny-looking breed makes the ideal herding dog and how they excel at it despite their…limitations.
-We’ll also look into the history, origins and present roles of the Welsh Corgi.
+Let’s examine why this funny-looking dogs makes the ideal herding dog and how they excel at it despite their…limitations.
+We’ll also look into the history, origins and the present roles of both Welsh Corgis.

 Table of Contents